 On dat sheet, dis is liek 24 thingies.

-Note a couple of things about my (pretend) translation:
+Note a couple of things about this pretend translation:

-- I didn't translate "matchcount" (that is a placeholder)
+- We didn't translate "matchcount" (remember, it is a placeholder).

-- I moved $matchcount$ later in the message because it sounded better there in my language
+- We moved $matchcount$ later in the translated text because it sounded better there in our imaginary language.

 - $matchcount$ has been replaced with the number 24 in the final displayed message.

-- Links are delimited by double square brackets.
-You should translate the content of the square brackets:
+- To delimit links, use double square brackets.
+You should translate the text inside the brackets.

-Visit [[halp site]] if yoo hav a problemm!
+…might look like this, again in our imaginary language: Visit [[halp site]] if yoo hav a problemm.

-…and the final result will look like so:
+…and the final result would look like this:

-Website-related files use HTML tags instead.
+Text we use on our website takes HTML tags.
 If a message contains

 - Make text bold by wrapping it in